deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “An exercise in futility, I think.
 In any case, you mentioned needing to bring some things aboard?”

 “Yeah.”
-Wild fished in his pocket for a small device.
+Wilde fished in his pocket for a small device.
 “Just a little shopping list, the Clan should hopefully cover the bill…”

 Trrrk’k nodded, and listened as he explained.
 It wasn’t a long list.